TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 - `STEP_MOVE_SINGLE_KEYPRESS`: The number of steps to move for a single keypress.
 - `STEP_MOVE_HELD_KEYPRESS`: The number of steps to move for a held keypress.

+**Additional Constants:**

+- `KeypadState`: An enumeration representing the state of the keypad.
+  - `WAITING_FOR_INITIAL_KEY`: Represents the state where the keypad is waiting for the initial key.
+  - `WAITING_FOR_TRACK_NUMBER`: Represents the state where the keypad is waiting for the track number.
+  - `WAITING_FOR_CONFIRMATION`: Represents the state where the keypad is waiting for confirmation.

+- `state`: A variable of type `KeypadState` that represents the current state of the keypad.
+It is initially set to `WAITING_FOR_INITIAL_KEY`.

 ## Variables

 The sketch also defines several variables: